jraymondt/badgers-rift/src/content/blog/2025/one-humans-guide-to-2025.md

 ---
 title: my thoughts on the year ahead
-description: an uneducated guess
+description: An uneducated guess- reflections on atomic habits, Hollywood Clinic, and what 2025 might bring.
 pubDate: 2025-01-01
 heroImage: '/blog-placeholder-5.jpg'
 tags:
+  - twenty-five
-  - twenty five
+  - daily-reflection
-  - daily reflection
+  - atomic-habits
-  - atomic habits
+  - hollywood-clinic
-  - Hollywood Clinic
+  - new-year
 ---

 ## so, we are still here